Why You Need A Good Night’s Sleep

 Lower Stress Levels

 Let’s face it – when you don’t get enough sleep you’re more apt to be cranky, moody, and stressed.
 If stress is the thing that’s keeping you from getting a good night sleep, try things like a warm bath, lavender oils, deep breathing exercises, and visualizing your entire body becoming relaxed until you fall asleep.
-It will be more difficult to fall asleep the more stimulated your mind is so it’s a good idea to turn off electronics an hour before bed and limit things such as reading a book on your Ipad or scrolling through your FB and Twitter feed right before bed.
+It will be more difficult to fall asleep the more stimulated your mind is so it’s a good idea to turn off electronics an hour before bed and limit things such as reading a book on your iPad or scrolling through your Facebook and Instagram feeds right before bed.

 Maximize Output with Your Workouts